 Table of Contents

-The afterlife and the burial rituals were essential aspects of the Ancient Egyptian culture, and there were many deities and symbols associated with death.
-The four sons of Horus were four such deities, who played significant roles in the process of mummification.
+Both the afterlife and the mortuary rituals were essential aspects of the ancient Egyptian culture, and there were many deities and symbols associated with death.
+The Four Sons of Horus were four such deities, who played significant roles in the process of mummification.

-According to some accounts, Horus the Elder fathered four children: Duamutef, Hapy, Imsety, and Qehbesenuef.
-Some myths propose that the goddess Isis was their mother, but in some others, the goddess Serket is said to have borne them.
+According to the Pyramid Texts, Horus the Elder fathered four children: Duamutef, Hapy, Imsety, and Qehbesenuef.
+Some myths propose that the goddess Isis was their mother, but in some others, the goddess of fertility Serket is said to have borne them.

 Isis was the wife of Osiris, but some sources state that she was also the consort of Horus the Elder.
 Due to this duality, Osiris appears in some myths as the father of these gods.
 Still other sources state that the four sons were born from a lily or a lotus flower.

-Although they appear in the pyramid texts of the Old Kingdom, as not only the sons of Horus but also his souls, the four sons became prominent figures from the Middle Kingdom onwards.
+Although they appear in the Pyramid Texts of the Old Kingdom, as not only the sons of Horus but also his ‘souls’, the four sons became prominent figures from the Middle Kingdom onwards.
 The sons of Horus had a central role in the mummification process, since they were the protectors of the viscera (i.e. the vital organs).
+They had the most important task of helping the king find his way in the afterlife.

 The Importance of the Organs in Ancient Egypt

-Throughout the history of Ancient Egypt, the Egyptians were constantly evolving the mummification process and embalming techniques.
-They believed that the intestines, liver, lungs, and the stomach were necessary organs for the afterlife, as it enabled the deceased to continue their existence in the afterlife as a complete person.
+Throughout the history of ancient Egypt, the Egyptians were constantly developing their mummification process and embalming techniques.
+They believed that the intestines, liver, lungs, and the stomach were necessary organs for the afterlife, as they enabled the deceased to continue their existence in the afterlife as a complete person.

 During the burial rituals, these four organs were stored in separate jars.
 Since the Egyptians considered the heart to be the seat of the soul, they left it inside the body.
-The brain was destroyed, as it was deemed unimportant, and the four organs were embalmed and preserved.
-For added measure, the sons of Horus and accompanying goddesses were designated as the protectors of the organs.
+The brain was plucked out of the body and destroyed, as it was deemed unimportant, and the four mentioned organs were embalmed and preserved.
+For added measure, the Sons of Horus and accompanying goddesses were designated as the protectors of the organs.

 The Role of the Four Sons of Horus